Last Updated on March 17, 2022 by rudyooms

 Today I was called in to take a look at a weird excel addin error.
-Suddenly on all Windows 2016 terminal servers from a specific customer, they got the following error when opening excel:
+Suddenly on all Windows 2016 Remote desktop servers from a specific customer, they got the following error when opening excel:

-But I was pretty sure Defender was blocking these actions, why you think?
+But I was pretty sure Defender was blocking these actions, why do you think?
 Because when you don’t know exactly what is happening with a process, you need to run Procmon, so I did.
-Running Procmon showed me the Defender MsMpEng.exe process each time when turning on this addon.
+Running Procmon showed me the Defender MsMpEng.exe process each time when turned on this addon.

-It’s a good thing Microsoft defender also logs his actions somewhere else, it also uses a plain text file which you can find in the C:\ProgramData\Microsoft\Windows Defender\Support folder.
+It’s a good thing Microsoft Defender also logs his actions somewhere else, it also uses a plain text file called MPLog which you can find in the C:\ProgramData\Microsoft\Windows Defender\Support folder.

 Opening this text file showed me some more information.